+If the complaint involves a court case, please provide:

+Case Title: Case Number:

+■Your Relationship to the Case: Plaintiff/Petitioner Defendant/Respondent

+Other

-se Number: Your Relationship to the Case: Defendant/Responde 7.
-STATEMENT OF FACTS In the following section, please prove constitute judicial misconduct or dis the Commission in its evaluation an sability.
-Include names, dates and places which may assist
+IV.
+STATEMENT OF FACTS

+In the following section, please provide all specific facts and circumstances which you believe constitute judicial misconduct or disability.
+Include names, dates and places which may assist the Commission in its evaluation and investigation of this complaint.